Let me say a few words before I start speaking.

 Defining instances of technical terms are shown in bold and tracked (drawn out).

-By hovering the mouse over Lemizh text you can display its transcription, and hovering over an abbreviation or symbol (marked with a dotted underline) will display its meaning.
+By hovering the mouse over Lemizh text you can display its transcription, and hovering over an abbreviation or symbol (marked with a dotted underline) will display its meaning – unfortunately, not on smartphones.

 Seeing that the lexicon of Lemizh is much less developed than its grammar, I have decided to publish the language unfinished.
 Most word stems in the translation examples are replaced with the corresponding English words, to which Lemizh endings are attached.
 I intend to substitute proper vocab by and by.